Glow ‐ Scotland's National Intranet wins United Kingdom & Ireland

 All three winners will be able to compete at an international level at the Learning Impact Awards held in Barcelona Spain the 11‐14 May 2009.
 Nominations for the international competition can be submitted at /learningimpact2009/liformchoice.cfm until 31 December 2008.
 Information and registration for the Learning Impact Conference is available at: /learningimpact2009/index.html

-IMS Global Learning is a global, nonprofit, member organization that strives to enable the growth and impact of learning technology in the education and corporate learning sectors worldwide.
-IMS GLC members provide leadership in shaping and growing the learning industry
+1EdTech Learning is a global, nonprofit, member organization that strives to enable the growth and impact of learning technology in the education and corporate learning sectors worldwide.
+1EdTech GLC members provide leadership in shaping and growing the learning industry

 through community development of interoperability and adoption practice standards and recognition of the return on investment from learning and educational technology.
 For more information, including the world's most comprehensive set of learning technology